derricks/hirsute/manual.md

 Generators
 ----------
 These are the different data generators you can attach to any given field.
-Note that you can always specify a literal value as well that will get used as the value for that field.
-Any time you define a generator, you can also pass it a block of code that will be called with the generated value.
+Note that you can always specify a literal value as well that will always get used as the value for that field.
+Any time you use a generator, you can also pass it a block of code that will be called with the generated value.
 For instance, if you want to truncate a string that could be larger than the field it's going into, or add a separator between generated results.

 * one_of (options,histogram) - choose a random item from a list of options.
 If a histogram is passed in, that is used to determine the probability of picking one option over another.
+If a histogram is not passed in, all options will be picked with equal probability.
 Note: Histogram must be the same length as options, and all the values must add up to 1.0

 * counter (startingValue) - keep an incrementing counter so that each new object created from the template gets the next value.
 Useful for ids and for making unique emails or screen names